Pompeii Today — The Modern City & Archaeological Site

 Conservation Challenges

 Maintaining an open-air archaeological site of 44 excavated hectares presents enormous challenges.
 Exposure to weather, vegetation growth, tourism wear, and the inherent fragility of 2,000-year-old structures require constant attention.
 The Italian government and international organizations continue to invest in conservation and research.
+Anyone who visits Pompeii city today can see firsthand the delicate balance between public access and preservation.
+Pompeii city now faces the additional pressure of record-breaking visitor numbers, making sustainable tourism planning essential for the Pompeii current city and archaeological park alike.
+Pompeii city today stands as proof that ancient heritage and modern stewardship can coexist.
+What visitors see when they walk through Pompeii city now is the result of decades of careful restoration work.

 Explore